VictoriaMetrics/VictoriaMetrics/README.md

      Flag value can be read from the given file when using -flagsAuthKey=file:///abs/path/to/file or -flagsAuthKey=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -flagsAuthKey=http://host/path or -flagsAuthKey=https://host/path
   -fs.disableMmap
      Whether to use pread() instead of mmap() for reading data files.
 By default, mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
+  -globalReplicationFactor int
+     How many copies of every ingested sample is available across vmstorage groups. vmselect continues returning full responses when up to globalReplicationFactor-1 vmstorage groups are temporarily unavailable.
+See https://docs.victoriametrics.com/cluster-victoriametrics/#vmstorage-groups-at-vmselect .
+See also -replicationFactor (default 1)
   -http.connTimeout duration
      Incoming connections to -httpListenAddr are closed after the configured timeout.
 This may help evenly spreading load among a cluster of services behind TCP-level load balancer.
 Zero value disables closing of incoming connections (default 2m0s)
   -http.disableResponseCompression